 This means you can’t heal and reverse food allergies unless you heal your gut.
 And if you don’t heal your gut now, you could be in for more food allergies down the road.

-If you have food allergies, it’s very likely you have leaky gut.
 Signs of leaky gut (besides food allergies) are digestive issues, autoimmune diseases, mood disorders (like depression, ADD, and anxiety), chronic fatigue, joint pain, hormonal imbalances, and skin issues like eczema and acne.

 How to reverse food allergies